Bugyei-Thomas/ruster/README.md

 A high-performance crypter and decrypter built with rust.
 This tool uses aes-256 encryption in cbc mode to securely encrypt and decrypt files.

 ## Features
-- Secure encryption and decryption using aes-256
+- Secure encryption and decryption using ChaCha20
-- Password-based key generation with sha256
+- Password-based key generation with SHA-256
-- User-friendly command-line interface

 ## Requirements
 - Rust installed (see [rust installation guide](https://www.rust-lang.org/tools/install))